© The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 Moving house: if you have a bundled subscription and are moving house, then we will transfer your newspaper delivery to your new address.
 However, if we are unable to provide you with a home delivery service to your new address, we will provide you with a pro rata refund for the newspaper element of your subscription, which means that we will refund part of your subscription fee for the unexpired period of the subscription.

 Newspaper delivery: FT will aim to commence delivery of the Financial Times newspaper to you within 2 business days (UK), 7-10 business days (Eurozone) or 10-12 business days (United States) of your subscription commencing, delivery times for other regions will be confirmed to you separately.
-Any failure to commence delivery within the foregoing timescales will not constitute a breach of these terms and conditions by FT.
 Once delivery has commenced, the Financial Times newspaper will be delivered Monday through to Saturday at the one delivery address specified when your order was confirmed.

 Cancellations by us: FT reserves the right to suspend or terminate your subscription if you breach these terms and conditions, with or without notice and without further obligation to you.
-You will not be entitled to any refund in these circumstances.
-If however we terminate or suspend your subscription for any other reason and/or permanently cease publishing FT.com, the FT Content or cease to provide subscription services then, unless there are exceptional circumstances, we will provide you with a pro rata refund to your credit card, which means that we will refund you with any amounts that you have paid us in advance that relate to any remaining and unexpired period of your subscription.
+We may also suspend or terminate your subscription if we are prevented from providing services to you by circumstances beyond our control.
+If we terminate your subscription for any reason and/or permanently cease publishing FT.com, the FT Content or cease to provide subscription services then, unless there are exceptional circumstances, we will provide you with a pro rata refund to your credit card.
+This means that we will refund you with any amounts that you have paid us in advance that relate to any remaining and unexpired period of your subscription.